ericnishio/finnish-holidays-js/README.md

 finnish-holidays-js
 ===================

-A JavaScript port of the [finnish-holidays](https://github.com/ericnishio/finnish-holidays) Ruby gem.
+A library for listing Finnish national holidays.
+Based on the [finnish-holidays](https://github.com/ericnishio/finnish-holidays)
+Ruby gem.